-- rwx: This is the permission that allows the user to read, write as well as execute the program.
+- rwx: This is the permission that allows the user to read, write, and execute the program.
 Execute permission is applicable only is the file is a program.

 - rw-: This is the permission that allows the user to read and modify the contents of the file, but the user does not have the authority to execute it.

 - r-x: This is the permission that allows the user to read and execute the program, but he has no authority to make modifications to the program code.

 - r–: This permission allows the user only to read the contents of the file.
 He/ she is neither allowed to modify the file nor execute it (in case it is a program).